Use Crescat to schedule your soundchecks, rehearsals, and more.

 To create a template and automate your timings, click Timeline templates under Templates in your group's settings.

-Click Create in the upper right the timeline templates page.
+Click Create in the upper right of the timeline templates page.

 Tip

-You may also import a template from our Template Gallary.
+You may also import a template from our Template Gallery.

-Give it a title and select if you'd like it to be an Absolute timed or Relative timed template.
+Give it a title and select whether you'd like it to be an absolute-timed or relative-timed template.

-Absolute means the start and end times on everything in the timeline are applied as configured in the template.
-I.e. an assignment at configured for 3pm will always be added at 3pm.
+Absolute means the start and end times on everything in the event's timeline will be applied as configured in the template.
+So assignments configured for 3 PM will always occur at 3 PM.

-Relative to Show Start means all times will be configured in terms of hours before or after the start time of the event.
+Relative to Show Start means all times will be configured to occur a set number of hours/minutes before or after the start time of the event.

 Global Times